cssnr/actions-tools/docs/support.md

 # Support

-If you have any [troubles](https://github.com/cssnr/actions-tools/issues) using `actions-tools`, or want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests), please let us know!
+If you have any [trouble](https://github.com/cssnr/actions-tools/issues) using the tools or want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests), please let us know!

 ### GitHub Discussions